 The music-master wrote a work, in twenty-five volumes, about the artificial bird, which was very learned and very long, and full of the most difficult Chinese words; yet all the people said they had read it, and understood it, for fear of being thought stupid and having their bodies trampled upon.

 “I know nothing about it,” said the emperor.
-“Music! music!” he cried; “the large Chinese drum! that I may not hear what they say.”
-But they still went on, and Death nodded like a Chinaman to all they said.
-“Music! music!” shouted the emperor.
+“Music!
+Music!”
+He cried.
+“The large Chinese drum!
+That I may not hear what they say.”
+But they still went on, and Death nodded like a China-man to all they said.
+“Music!
+Music!”
+Shouted the emperor.
 “You little precious golden bird, sing, pray sing!
-I have given you gold and costly presents; I have even hung my golden slipper round your neck.
-Sing! sing!”
+I have given you gold and costly presents; I have even hung my golden slipper around your neck.
+Sing!
+Sing!”
 But the bird remained silent.
 There was no one to wind it up, and therefore it could not sing a note.

 Death continued to stare at the emperor with his cold, hollow eyes, and the room was fearfully still.
 Suddenly there came through the open window the sound of sweet music.
 Outside, on the bough of a tree, sat the living nightingale.
 She had heard of the emperor’s illness, and was therefore come to sing to him of hope and trust.
-And as she sung, the shadows grew paler and paler; the blood in the emperor’s veins flowed more rapidly, and gave life to his weak limbs; and even Death himself listened, and said, “Go on, little nightingale, go on.”
+As she sung, the shadows grew paler and paler; the blood in the emperor’s veins flowed more rapidly, and gave life to his weak limbs.
+Even Death himself listened, and said, “Go on, little nightingale, go on.”

-“Then will you give me the beautiful golden sword and that rich banner? and will you give me the emperor’s crown?” said the bird.
+“Then will you give me the beautiful golden sword and that rich banner?
+Will you give me the emperor’s crown?”
+Said the bird.